The month was June 2015.

 In addition to the back deck, updated kitchen and bathrooms, and the fact it was a rental property, there is a 3 season porch off the master bedroom and a 3 season porch off the front of the house.
 The downside was there were only 3 bedrooms; there was a den though, and I was hopeful we could turn it into another room.
 The location was in a vibrant area; very walkable, people were walking up and down the streets for the hour I was there.
 I was almost drooling over this place to be completely honest with you!

-After leaving the second house, we checked out a third house which I was actually pretty excited to see.
-From the pictures online, I was very interested.
+We left the second house and went to the third house.
+I was excited to see the third house.
+The pictures online had me very interested.
 The third house was a 5 bedroom house which used to be a multi unit.
-I was excited because it was possible I could get another roommate and boost my cash flow!
+I was excited because there was possibility I could get another roommate and boost my cash flow!

 I figured I had to make a decision.
 There was an open house scheduled for that Sunday and I knew the place would get multiple offers that next day unless I acted quick.
 I was ready to make an offer.